spacetelescope/jwst/docs/jwst/pixel_replace/main.rst

 For some exposure types, PSF undersampling combined with the curvature of spectral traces on the detector can lead the model-based adjacent profile estimator to derive incorrect values in the vicinity of emission lines.
-In these cases, the minimum gradient method is likely to be more effective and reliable.
+In these cases, either the minimum gradient or trace modeling methods are likely to be more effective and reliable.

 Reference Files
 ---------------